SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** master

-??? abstract "Microsoft Defender for Endpoint High Severity Alerts"

-    Microsoft Defender for Endpoint has raised a High severity alert.
-The alert info is then correlated with evidence events info into the same SEKOIA.IO alert.

-    - **Effort:** master

 ??? abstract "Microsoft Office Creating Suspicious File"

     Detects Microsoft Office process (word, excel, powerpoint) creating a suspicious file which corresponds to a script or an executable.
 This behavior highly corresponds to an executed macro which loads an installation script or a malware payload.
 The rule requires to log for File Creations to work properly, which can be done through Sysmon Event ID 11.